-molecule \Rightarrow exclude all Coulomb interactions within the molecule molq \Rightarrow retain all Coulomb interactions within the molecule molmec \Rightarrow exclude all Coulomb interactions between atom which are bonded $(1-2)$ or two bonds away $(1-3)$
+molecule $\Rightarrow$ exclude all Coulomb interactions within the molecule molq $\Rightarrow$ retain all Coulomb interactions within the molecule molmec $\Rightarrow$ exclude all Coulomb interactions between atom which are bonded $(1-2)$ or two bonds away $(1-3)$

 The specification of molmec does not automatically imply that all potentials will be treated in a molecular mechanics fashion, only the electrostatic terms.
 Providing one of the above three terms is present then optional words may be added to a potential specification line which control aspects of the potential cut-offs.
+When specifying rigid molecules then it is recommend to use the keywords rigid and molecule.
 Below is a list of the words that are available and whether it is necessary to still give any cut-offs on the potential parameter line: